InesCarrondo/example/README.md

 It is possible to mention other github users (for example, if you collaborated with another team or used a package and want to give credit)
 We would like to thank @github/support for helping us with the data formating

+Footnotes are also available as follows:

+Here is a simple footnote[^1].

+A footnote can also have multiple lines[^2].

+You can also use words, to fit your writing style more closely[^note].

+[^1]: My reference.
+[^2]: Every new line should be prefixed with 2 spaces.
+  This allows you to have a footnote with multiple lines.
+[^note]:
+    Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
+    This footnote also has been made with a different syntax using 4 spaces for new lines.